 The Tucano Amazon Cruise

 The Tucano Cruise is a fantastic cruise from the Amazon city of Manaus in northern Brazil.
-The Tucano was recognized by National Geographic as offering one of the Amazon’s best experiences and takes visitors on a 5 or 7 day cruise down the Rio Negro and deep into the Amazon Rainforest.
+The Tucano Amazon Cruise was recognized by National Geographic as offering one of the Amazon’s best experiences and takes visitors on a cruise down the Rio Negro and deep into the Amazon Rainforest.

 Enjoy spotting different animals, see beautiful plants, and learn about local communities.
 Head into the Anavilhanas Reserve to see many different birds with hundreds to spot on tour.